School Counseling, MA

 The Master of Arts in School Counseling is designed to develop a professional who counsels with children and adults in elementary, middle, and high schools.
 Graduates from the University of Northern Colorado's School Counseling Program are qualified to accept counseling positions in elementary, middle, and high schools.
 Because our program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), graduates are eligible to become National Certified Counselors.

-- Fall and Summer Admissions: December 1st
+- Fall Admissions: July 1st

 - Supplementary Data Sheet (pdf)

 - Three Letters of Recommendations on Professional Counseling Forms (pdf)

 - A 3.0 or higher GPA on the last 60 hours of undergraduate degree.

 - GRE scores are required if GPA is below 3.0.

 - Required Minimum: 140 Quantitative; 146 Verbal Reasoning; Combined score of at least 297; Analytic Writing 3.5